TruClient/UISamples/README.md

 # <a name="DemoPages"></a> Demo Pages/apps

-The TruClient scripting technology associated with HP only applies to apps which are driven by **JavaScript**.
+The TruClient scripting technology associated with HP LoadRunner addresses apps which are driven by **JavaScript**.
 (The "Mobile Application - HTTP" LoadRunner script protocol create scripts from PCAP files created by WireShark)

+There are several types of demo framework samples:

+* <a href="#HybridMobileFrameworks"> Hybrid app development frameworks</a>

+* <a href="#DesktopJSFrameworks"> Desktop web development frameworks</a>

 ## <a name="HybridMobileFrameworks"></a> Hybrid app development frameworks